lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-23-Propositions_as_Types.md

 As de Bruijn and others comment, irrelevance of proofs is mainly pertinent to classical reasoning.
 For constructivists, it utterly destroys Heyting's conception of intuitionistic truth.
-But even proof assistants that are mostly used  constructively, such as Agda and Coq, provide *definitionally proof-irrelevant propositions*.
+But even proof assistants that are mostly used  constructively, such as Agda and Rocq, provide *definitionally proof-irrelevant propositions*.

 ### Intuitionistic predicate logic, continued